bastab00/LandT_Project_Assessment/README.md

 ### 1. Add or Update Quiz Score

 * Each student receives an automatic **Student ID**.
-* If a student already exists (matched by name), their scores update.
+* If a student already exists, their scores update.
 * Supports multiple subjects per student.

 ### 2. View All Records